Leadership Thought #199 – Encourage Constructive Feedback

-Many leaders have a tough time getting honest feedback about their performance.
+Many leaders struggle to receive honest feedback about their performance.
 There are many reasons for this, but fear is usually the primary obstacle.
-Most people struggle responding critically to others who can directly influence their work situation.
+Most people struggle with responding critically to others who can directly influence their work situation.
 While some leaders I’ve met through the years certainly justify this fear, many of them would much rather hear the truth (or someone else’s version of it) rather than walk around in a bubble with no contrary view of reality.
-They are smart and self-confident enough to know this is important.
-They also know it is happening anyway, just indirectly or behind their backs.
+They are smart and self-confident enough to recognize the importance of this.
+They also understand that it is happening, albeit subtly or without their knowledge.

-- First, this means asking for feedback and encouraging different points of view.
+- First, this involves asking for feedback and encouraging diverse perspectives.

-- Commit to hiring and promoting people on your management/leadership team who are smarter than you and push them to push you
+- Hire and promote people on your management team who are more intelligent than you and push you.

-- Encourage constructive conflict in your management meetings although keep the conflict focused on the issue not the personalities
+- Encourage constructive conflict in your management meetings, but keep the focus on the issue, not the personalities.

 - Reward people who get better results and change what’s not working